slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

     enabled=1
     EOF

-Once these are in place it is a good idea to update your system with:
+Once these are in place it is a good idea to clear the cache and update your system with:

+    $ yum clean all
     $ yum update

 ## Install Packages

 Once the yum system is setup, just install the package for the SlipStream™ server; it will pull in all of the necessary dependencies including the database.

     $ yum install slipstream-server